 Shouldn’t There Be Fixed Income/Bonds In My Portfolio?

 For most experts, the recommendation is to allocate a certain percentage of your portfolio to fixed income or bonds.
 This can range from 10% to 50% of your portfolio depending on how risk adverse you are.
 There’s nothing wrong with that.
 However, with an investment horizon of at least 25 years to 40 years, you’ll be giving up quite a bit of return at the beginning.
 Also, the long horizon allows investors to afford a bit more risk (remember, if you stay in the market index funds for 20 years, there’s a 100 chance that you’ll end up with more money).
 If you’re still not convinced and still want to have part of your portfolio in fixed income or bonds, there is an alternative – pay off your personal debts.
-By paying off personal debt such as your mortgage, the rate of return is pretty much a guarantee interest rate on your mortgage, which acts like fixed income/bonds.
+By paying off personal debt such as your mortgage, the rate of return is pretty much a guaranteed interest rate on your mortgage, which acts like fixed income/bonds.

 My Two Cents